netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 * Detail page of a shipment → Button *Print shipping label*

-Please note that this will not transmit *new* shipments to DHL, but only show the DHL labels which are already stored in Magento®.
+Please note that this will not transmit *new* shipments to DHL, but only show the DHL labels which are already stored in OpenMage.

 To create *new* DHL shipments and labels, please follow the instructions in the section `Mass action`_.